Converg3nce/matic-docs/docs/newbies/deploy-dapp-on-matic.md

 ```

+Again, we are simply calling the `rentProperty` method in the Airbnb contract we deployed in the [previous](https://docs.matic.network/newbies/getting-started-solidity/) tutorial.

 Copy the code snippet inside the `bookProperty()`

 The next and final functionality to add is fetching and displaying all available spaces. `fetchAllProperties()` function is invoked inside `index.vue` and defined inside `utils.js`